colonio/colonio.github.io/index.md

     <div class="row">
         <p>
-            Colonio is an open source library, to provide distributed system features for your system.
+            Colonio is an open source library, to provide distributed system features for your system containing web frontend.
             It containing some distributed algorithms and you can use it easily.
         </p>
     </div>